-In Austria, no prior approval by any authority is needed for the advertising of medicinal products, neither in general, nor in any specific situation.
-The law further does not provide the authority with a specific right to require the companies to have their promotional material approved in advance by the authority; however, such right could eventually be deducted from the authority's rights mentioned in section 56a AMG.
+In Austria no prior approval by any authority is needed for the advertising of medicinal products, either in general or in any specific situation.
+Furthermore, the law does not provide the authority with a specific right to require the companies to have their promotional material approved in advance by the authority; however, such right could eventually be deducted from the authority's rights mentioned in section 56a AMG.